Table of Contents

 Read next | Where to visit in the US this October

-Charleston in South Carolina will pull you back in time again as you soak up the Spanish-mossed and brick-walked ambiance of downtown.
+Charleston in South Carolina will pull you back in time again as you soak up the Spanish-mossed and brick-walked ambience of downtown.

-With plenty of walking tours, you can visit The Nathanial Russell House, Magnolia Plantation & Gardens (there’s a tour recognizing the Gullah people in Lowcountry), Drayton Hall, and then head off to Charleston City Market for some food, drinks, and souvenirs.
+With plenty of walking tours, you can visit The Nathanial Russell House, McLeod Plantation (there’s a tour recognizing the Gullah people in Lowcountry), Drayton Hall, and then head off to Charleston City Market for some food, drinks, and souvenirs.

 One of the coolest souvenirs to purchase is the weaving baskets made by “basket ladies.”